OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/privacy-statement.md

 <div class="divider"></div>

 <div class="section">
-    <h5>Updating this statement</h5>
+    <h5>Updating this policy</h5>

     <div class="row">
         <div class="col s12">
             The creator may update this privacy policy by posting a new version on this website.
-            You should check this page occasionally to ensure you are familiar with any changes.
+            Please check this page occasionally to ensure you are familiar with any changes.
         </div>
     </div>
 </div>